willghatch/racket-rash/README.md

 #### Readline

 The Rash REPL currently relies on Racket's Readline FFI wrapper.
 However, by default Racket uses libedit instead of libreadline for licensing reasons.
 Libedit does not support unicode, so typing non-ASCII characters will result in sadness.
 To use libreadline instead, run `raco pkg install readline-gpl`.
+Note: `readline-gpl` may need `libreadline-dev` in turn.
+See this [issue](https://github.com/racket/readline-gpl/issues/3).
+(On Linux-Debian distributions you can install by `sudo apt install --yes libreadline-dev`.)

 ### Usage